tomsquest/tomsquest.github.io/_posts/2010-12-04-fitnesse-technical-setup.md

 ![](/assets/images/posts/fitnesse_error.jpg)

 If you experience strange errors with no output, or better Socket and Bind exceptions (like in the screenshot), you should use the SLIM_PORT option (as used in this article).
-This basically shift the ports used by Slim to avoid conflicts with, let’s say, Tomcat.
+This basically shifts the ports used by Slim to avoid conflicts with, let’s say, Tomcat.

 Add this: